 Greek-Style Pork Loin with Fennel, Lemon and Herbs

-2 clove(s), medium, smashed to a pulp or put through a garlic press
+2 clove(s), large, smashed to a pulp or put through a garlic press

 2 tsp(s), fresh minced

 2 tsp(s), finely grated

 ½ pinch, freshly ground

 2 pound(s), center-cut (use one 2 lb piece)

 4 medium, fronds trimmed and discarded, bulbs halved